darcyabjones/rocker_extended/README.md

-## Dockerfiles
+## `Dockerfile`

 Because singularity files are more-or-less un-writable, it's difficult to install system libraries on the fly.
 Things like libharfbuzz and libssl are common problems.

-The containers in here just have a bunch of these C development libraries already installed so that you don't have to worry about it so much.
+This container just has a bunch of these C development libraries already installed so that you don't have to worry about it so much.
 I'll update it as I encounter new things.